Please click here for important information about how to prepare to apply to the finance major.

-- Earn strong grades in the prerequisite courses.
-The minimum prerequisite GPA to apply is 3.0, the average prereq GPA of admitted students (2015) was 3.73.
+- Earn strong grades in the prerequisite courses (ACC 200, FIN 201, and MKTG 201).
+The minimum prerequisite GPA to apply is 3.0; the average of students admitted in 2018 was above 3.8.

 - Join and actively participate in the Finance Society, including the Underclassman Academy.